Cyb3rNet/GudTril/README.md

 ## API Classes Usage

 Most of the classes have the same usage.
-Data is posted or getted after one instance creation and two method calls.
-Values are passed on the constructor, request is assembled and returned with two methods.
+Data is posted or getted after one instance creation and a method call.
+A method requesting the service is called and the response returned.
 That's it.

-First parameter passed to the constructor is a constant of the **CGithubResponseTypes** class to indicate the type of response desired; literally a string **'json'**, **'yaml'** or **'xml'** passed later internaly to the URL.
+Two values are passed to the constructor: First parameter passed to the constructor is a constant of the **CGithubResponseTypes** class to indicate the type of response desired; literally a string **'json'**, **'yaml'** or **'xml'** passed later internaly to the URL.

-The other parameters are usually values needed to fill the URL for the request or the post values.

-The request is assembled with **AssembleRequest()** method an data is returned with **RequestService()** method.
+The other parameter is a boolean value asking for a forced authentication, although it can be non mandatory letting the internal logic decide if authentication is required with a POST HTTPS connection.

 ## Usage Example